Create Smart Archiving Policy

 Note

-The minimum interval between policy runs is 6 hours.
-Scheduling a policy to run at intervals shorter than this will result in an error when saving the policy.
+• Run Interval: The minimum interval between policy executions is 6 hours.
+If you attempt to set a cron expression that results in a runtime shorter than this duration, you will encounter an error when saving the configuration.

 HC_CreatePolicyAdditionalSettings.png